Learning Complex Teamwork Tasks Using a Given Sub-task Decomposition: Modulating Exploration and Training via Domain of Expertise

+It is impossible to find an algorithm which improves generalisation performance on average across an unconstrained set of source and target tasks \citep{wolpertNoFreeLunch1997}.
+We therefore only expect \ac{MEDoE} to work in cases where, at any given time, typically at least one agent's source task policy is optimal in the target task, i.e.\ $\bigcup_{i\in\Team^\iTarget}{\DoESet_\iAgent^{\iTarget}} \approx \StateSpace^\iTarget$.

+Knowing the ground-truth \ac{DoE} set requires knowing the optimal policy, which is not practical.
+Instead in \ac{MEDoE} we use experience buffers from each source tasks to infer a \emph{\ac{DoE} Classifier}, ${\DoEC_\iAgent: \ObsSpace_\iAgent^\iTarget \mapsto \bqty{0,1}}$ for each agent $\iAgent$.
+The ideal \ac{DoE} classifier outputs

-The learned \ac{DoE} classifier trains \iac{MLP}, $\DoECL_\iAgent$, for each agent $\iAgent$ in the target task team $\Team^\iTarget$.
-The classifier training is formulated as a binary classification problem where positive examples are taken from agent $\iAgent$'s source task experience buffer, and negative examples are taken from the experience buffers of all agents trained in a different source task to $\iAgent$.
-In this way, the \ac{MLP} learns to identify features of the observation which differ between different source tasks, which are likely to correspond to the conditions relevant to \acl{DoE}.
+In practice, we formulate the \ac{DoE} classifier training as a binary classification problem where positive examples are taken from agent $\iAgent$'s source task experience buffer, and negative examples are taken from the experience buffers of all agents trained in a different source task to $\iAgent$.
+We train \iac{MLP} which learns to identify features of observations which differ between different source tasks, using the heuristic that if the current observation in the target task has features present in a particular source task, then it's likely the agents trained in that source task have expertise.
 For example, a classifier trained to distinguish between sample observations from attack drills and defence drills in football might identify the position of the ball on the pitch as a feature of interest.
-Such a classifier is likely to be adequate for \ac{DoE} classification, as when the ball is near the opponents' goal, the attackers' policies learned during attack drills are near optimal, so only the defenders need to learn to, e.g., position correctly in the case of a counter-attack.
+Defence drills would be identified by the ball being dear our team's goal, which likely corresponds with the \ac{DoE} for defenders.